dnovaes/ConsumerRightsSearcher/README.md

 # Siri-Law-Br

-## Requirements para o jupyter-notebook / lpython:
+## Requirements for the jupyter-notebook / lpython's files:

 * python 3.5.2
 * nltk 3.0